 1. VAT Annual Accounting Scheme

-VAT-registered businesses usually hand in their VAT returns and payments 4 times a year.
+VAT-registered businesses usually hand in their HMRC VAT returns and payments 4 times a year.
 With the VAT Annual Accounting Scheme, however, they only need to do it once a year.
 This single annual return aims to make administration easier for small businesses.
 Over the year, advance payments are made towards your company’s VAT, based on your previous year’s return (or an estimate if it’s your first time).
 After submitting your yearly tax return, you either pay or get refunded the difference between your actual VAT and your advance amount.

 To be eligible for the scheme your business needs to be VAT-registered and you need an annual VAT-taxable turnover of £1.35 million or less.
 You’ll be ineligible if you’re insolvent, not up to date with VAT payments or returns, if you've left the scheme in the previous 12 months, or if you're part of a division or group of companies that are VAT-registered.